Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 We placed both trays on the same shelf, with the planting surface of the 1010 tray brought up to the same level as the soil.

 The lights are two Barrina 24-watt LED grow lights.
-These are working well for us on our new small rack system (more on this in a future article).
+These work well for us on our new small rack system (more on this in a future article).

 Result of the Second Bamboo Grow Matting